justindujardin/mathy/website/docs/examples/swarm_solver.md

 ### Planning Wrapper

-Because FMC uses a swarm of many workers, it's vastly more efficient if you can interact with them in batches.
-Fragile expects a plangym style interface that is similar to gym, but includes other things such as a `step_batch` function for stepping multiple walkers at the same time.
+Because FMC uses a swarm of many workers, it's vastly more efficient if you can interact with them in batches, similar to how we did above with action section.

-To support batch stepping, we'll implement a wrapper environment that supports the expected plangym interface, and creates an internal mathy environment.
+To support batch environments with stepping, etc, we'll implement a wrapper environment that supports the expected plangym interface, and creates an internal mathy environment.
+The class will also implement the `step_batch` method for stepping a batch of environments at once.

 ```python